aappleby/matcheroni/README.md

 Matcheroni generates tiny code - 100s of bytes for moderately-sized patterns versus 100k+ if you have to include the std::regex library.

-Matcheroni generates fast code - 10x or more versus std::regex.
+Matcheroni generates fast code - often 10x faster than std::regex.

 Matcheroni matchers are more readable and more modular than regexes - you can build [large matchers](matcheroni/c_lexer.cpp#L180) out of small simple matchers without affecting performance.